mgalloy/knowledge/emacs.md

 ## Refresh file in buffer

-If a file in a buffer has changed on disk, refresh it in emacs with:
+If a file in a buffer has changed on disk, refresh it with

 	M-x revert-buffer

+Alternately, use

+    C-x C-v RET

 ## Access menubar in console mode